How to Get Your Michigan Electrician License: A Guide

 The topic of electrical license renewal in Michigan can be confusing because license renewal and continuing education operate on different schedules.

-- License Renewal: Your Journeyman or Master license expires annually on December 31st, but you have a grace period until March 1st to renew without penalty.
+- License Renewal: Your Journeyman or Master license expires annually on December 31st, but you have a grace period until March 1st to renew by paying a late renewal fee.

 Ready to fulfill your continuing education requirements?
 ExpertCE offers LARA-approved, online courses designed for busy professionals.
 Stay compliant and sharpen your skills on your own schedule.
 Browse our courses today to find the 2023 NEC update package you need.